Arkansas vs. LSU NCAA Football Odds, Plays and Insights | November 13, 2021

 LSU Stats and Trends

-- This season, the Tigers have two against the spread wins in four games as an underdog of 2 points or more.
+- The Tigers have covered the spread twice this season when underdogs by 2.5 points or more (in three chances).

-- LSU's games this season have eclipsed the over/under three times in nine opportunities (33.3%).
+- LSU's games this year have hit the over on three of nine set point totals (33.3%).

 - When LSU puts up more than 24.0 points, it is 3-2 against the spread and 4-1 overall.